 The best-ever Canadian fighters have represented their country in the UFC, arguably the best MMA promotion on the planet.
 Some of them are now legends of the sport, while others are quickly making their way there.
 Ever since the beginning of organized MMA fights, sportsmen from Canada have been among the most elite fighters in the industry.

 There have been many elite Canadian MMA fighters of the past two decades, but there’s only room for five of them to qualify for the best ever.
-In this article with south african casino sites, you will get familiar with the top 5 greatest Canadian MMA fighters of all time, along with their records and accomplishments.
+In this article, you will get familiar with the top 5 greatest Canadian MMA fighters of all time, along with their records and accomplishments.

 The list of the best Canadian MMA fighters of all time starts with the best ever!
 Georges St- Pierre is a retired fighter and a legend not only at the UFC but in the world of MMA.
 Born on May 19th, 1981, Georges St-Pierre started his prosperous MMA career in 2002 until his first retirement in 2013.
 During the span from 2002 to 2013, Georges St-Pierre became a 2-time UFC Welterweight Champion and is considered as the most fantastic pound-for-pound striker in MMA history.
 Many compare the greatness of Georges St-Pierre to the likes of Anderson ‘The Spider” Silva.
 Unfortunately, a fight between Georges and Anderson never took place, to the disappointment of many fans.